 1. Cloud Data Warehouses and Lakehouses

 Cloud warehouses like Snowflake, Azure Synapse, and Google BigQuery provide scalable analytics platforms replacing legacy databases.
 They handle massive data volumes efficiently.
-Additionally, lakehouse platforms including Databricks and Microsoft Fabric combine data lake flexibility with warehouse performance.
+Lakehouse platforms including Databricks and Microsoft Fabric combine data lake flexibility with warehouse performance.
 These modern solutions eliminate infrastructure management headaches plaguing legacy systems.
 Organizations gain automatic scaling, better disaster recovery, and lower operational costs.

 2. BI and Analytics Modernization